sletap/RLStatsBot/README.md

 ### Usage
 start the bot with ```python3 RLBot.py```
-now, when a user comments with ```!stats 'PLAYER NAME'``` The reddit bot will then fetch stats from a list, format it, and post it to the user
+now, when a user comments with ```!stats 'PLAYER NAME'``` The reddit bot will then fetch stats from a list, format it, and post it to the user a user can also comment with ```!compare 'PLAYER ONE' 'PLAYER TWO'``` to compare statistics between two players

 ## File Rundown
 * RLBot.py - Reddit bot that runs using information from OctaneGGStats.py